santispizzirri/tech-challenge-devops/README.md

 - Pull requests to `main` branch
 - Changes to `app/` or `test/unit/` folders

-Tests run on Python 3.9, 3.10, and 3.11 simultaneously to ensure compatibility.
+Tests run on Python 3.14 to match local development environment.

 ## Blue/Green Deployment